-The net proceeds to the Company from the Offering are estimated to be approximately \$ (\$ if the Underwriters' over-allotment option is exercised in full), after deducting the underwriting discount and expenses of this Offering payable by the Company.
+The net proceeds to the Company from the Offering are estimated to be approximately \$118 million (\$136 million if the Underwriters' over-allotment option is exercised in full), after deducting the underwriting discount and expenses of this Offering payable by the Company.
 Such proceeds will be used to repay a portion of the Company's borrowings incurred under the \$600.0 million revolving credit facility (the "Revolving Credit Facility") to finance the Acquisition.
-The Revolving Credit Facility has a maturity date of May , 1999.
-Borrowings under the Revolving Credit Facility accrue interest on a floating rate based on LIBOR.
+The Revolving Credit Facility accrue interest on a floating rate based on LIBOR.
 On , 1996, the weighted average interest rate on borrowings under the Revolving Credit Facility was %.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Capital Resources and Liquidity."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations --Capital Resources and Liquidity."